amirmasoudabdol/SAM/docs/design.rst

    :width: 50%

 In SAM, ``Journal`` is often a container for *accepted* publications. ``Journal`` is designed to mimic the reviewing process.
-Therefore, it can use any arbitrary algorithm for deciding whether a submission will be accepted or not.
+Therefore, it can use any arbitrary algorithms for deciding whether a submission will be accepted or not.

 Below is a list of variables and parameters of ``Journal``.